pederhan/consul-docker-cluster/README.md

 docker compose up -d
 ```

-This creates a Consul cluster consisting of 7 containers, of which 3 are Consul Server agents and 4 are Consul Client agents.
+These command create a Consul cluster consisting of 7 containers, of which 3 are Consul Server agents and 4 are Consul Client agents.
 The 4 clients consist of 2 containers running a mock currency API, and 2 containers running a mock quotes API.